MetaMask/metamask-docs/api-sdk/how-to/use-sdk/react-native.md

 # Use MetaMask SDK with React Native

-You can import MetaMask SDK into your React Native app to enable your users to easily connect with their MetaMask Mobile wallet.
+You can import MetaMask SDK into your React Native dapp to enable your users to easily connect with their MetaMask Mobile wallet.

 ## How it works

-When a user accesses your mobile React Native app, the SDK automatically deeplinks to MetaMask Mobile (or if the user doesn't already have it, prompts them to install it).
+When a user accesses your mobile React Native dapp, the SDK automatically deeplinks to MetaMask Mobile (or if the user doesn't already have it, prompts them to install it).
-Once the user accepts the connection, they're automatically redirected back to your app.
+Once the user accepts the connection, they're automatically redirected back to your dapp.
 This happens for all actions that need user approval.

 <p align="center">